yanivnizan/knowledge-base/src/documents/docs/platforms/android/GooglePlayIAB.html.md

 - Click on the “Save” button.
 Go back to the in-app products list.

-        > **NOTE:** SOOMLA is all about free-to-play mobile games, so we recommend you choose the “Free” option in the “Pricing & Distribution” tab.
+        <div class="info-box">SOOMLA is all about free-to-play mobile games, so we recommend you choose the “Free” option in the “Pricing & Distribution” tab.</div>

  4. Go to the “Services & APIs” tab and make note of your license key.
 You need to insert it into the code.